caolan/dispatch/README.md

 # Dispatch

+## Fork Changes ##

+This fork of dispatch has been changed to pass through the _next_ function as the third parameter, pushing matched groups from the route to starting at the fourth param.

+## End Fork Changes ##

 A really simple URL dispatcher for [Connect](http://github.com/senchalabs/connect).
 Allows arbitrarily nested regular expressions for matching URLs and calling an associated function.